Subhrangsu90/Angular-Micro-Frontend-MFE-Project-Creation/README.md

 #### 2. Generate Applications

-Create the applications within the workspace.
+Create the applications within the workspace(project directory).
 For instance, you can create three applications:

 ```sh
 ng g application shell --routing --style=scss